SysKitTeam/docs-spdockit/spdockit-spo/connect-to-spo.md

 date: 25/5/2017
 ---

-Requirements: To connect to an SPO site and to manage SharePoint Online permissions on your workstation, you must use SPDocKit workstation, site or team/consultant license.
+Requirements: Please check the [feature availability by license type](https://www.spdockit.com/orders/features-by-licenses/).

 Also, please note that in order for this feature to work, you will need to use a database.
 You can use either [SQL Server database](#internal/configuration/configure-spdockit-database) or a [LocalDB instance](#internal/configuration/configure-localdb) that is shipped with SPDocKit.

 Read more about the [user permissions](#internal/requirements/sharepoint-online-user-permissions-requirements) required to run SPDocKit properly on a workstation.